What Is IRS Publication 5708 and Why Tax Preparers Need It Now

 2. Information and Systems Inventory

 This section documents every system, device, and application that stores, processes, or transmits client data.
 The IRS Publication 5708 sample WISP includes a template inventory table covering workstations, laptops, mobile devices, servers, cloud storage, and tax preparation software.
 You must list every asset — including home computers used for remote work.
+An incomplete inventory is one of the most common gaps auditors find in tax practitioner WISPs.
+Controls you haven't documented for assets you haven't listed provide zero compliance protection.
+A rigorous asset management process is the foundation for accurate inventory.

 3. Risk Assessment

-A thorough asset and risk assessment is the foundation everything else in your WISP is built on — the controls you select should directly address the risks you have identified here.
+Arguably the most substantive section, the risk assessment requires you to identify threats to client data and evaluate your current controls against those threats.
+The sample WISP provides a structured risk matrix covering insider threats, external cyberattacks, physical theft, and natural disasters.
+A thorough risk assessment is the foundation everything else in your WISP is built on — the controls you select should directly address the risks you've identified here.
 The NIST SP 800-30 risk assessment framework provides additional methodology if your practice wants a more rigorous process than the IRS template offers.

 Who Is Legally Required to Have a WISP?